engteam14/documentation2/Method Selection and Planning.md

-## Part A

 ### Software Engineering Methods

-Our chosen software engineering method was plan-based rather than agile, with a project “road-map” being created early in the development process as illustrated below.
-This seemed most appropriate as we anticipated no requirement adjustments to manage during the first assessment.
+Our chosen software engineering method was Agile, with a project “road-map” being created early in the development process as illustrated below.
+Having all the requirements for the final game from the customer, our roadmap helped us efficiently plan the execution and completion of this project, with the aim of delivering a high-quality game and all its supporting documents on time.

 We organised frequent team meetings, on average twice a week.
 These meetings served two key purposes: